hz-b/rayx/docs/src/API/API.md

 # API Area

-RAY-X is a simulation software for scientific work on beamlines in electron storage rings.
+Rayx is a simulation software for scientific work on beamlines in electron storage rings.
 In this part of the documentation you will find everything you need to know about:
 - Implementation Details
 - How to use interfaces